jckuri/60daysofudacity/README.md

 :heavy_check_mark: I'm in the middle of the nanodegree: 52% of progress.
 I'm in Lesson 5 - Introducing Local and Global Differential Privacy (44%).<br/>
 :heavy_check_mark: I answered the 4 questions of the quiz *Boom with the Basics* at the #beginners Slack channel.<br/>
 :heavy_check_mark: I watched the "Secure and Private AI Scholarship Challenge Orientation Webinar": https://www.youtube.com/watch?v=XmyE4zjRJnI<br/>
-:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.
+:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.<br/>
 ![Day 1](images/Day%2001.jpg)

 :trumpet: *DAY 2 of 60: June 29, 2019* #60daysofudacity #UdacityFacebookScholar<br/>
 :heavy_check_mark: We organized and attend to our first meetup in Guayaquil, Ecuador.
 Look at the photos.<br/>
 :heavy_check_mark: We spent more than 4 hours in our meetup talking about #UdacityFacebookScholar, #60daysofudacity, and artificial intelligence in general.<br/>
 :heavy_check_mark: We also suggested 3 tentative projects to develop as a team, mainly healthcare projects in which the privacy of patients is important.<br/>
-:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.
+:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.<br/>
 ![Day 2](images/Day%2002.jpg)

 :trumpet: *DAY 3 of 60: June 30, 2019* #60daysofudacity #UdacityFacebookScholar<br/>
 :heavy_check_mark: My overall progress in this nanodegree is now 56%.
 I'm in *Lesson 5 - Introducing Local and Global Differential Privacy* (89% completed).<br/>
 :heavy_check_mark: I have implemented my own formula to deskew the query.
 However, my formula does look equal to the formula in the video.
 I tried to algebraically manipulate the formula in the video to transform it into my formula; but I couldn't.
 Fortunately, both formulas work well and produce values close to 0.5, as expected.<br/>
-:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.
+:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.<br/>
 ![Day 3](images/Day%2003.jpg)

 :trumpet: *DAY 4 of 60: July 1, 2019* #60daysofudacity #UdacityFacebookScholar<br/>